Timeless configuration space and the emergence of classical behavior: Path integrals in configuration space

-One can now define the fundamental transition amplitudes between configuration eigenstates:\footnote{As much as possible, I want to avoid technicalities which won't be required here.
-Having said this, formally one would have had to define the so-called kinematical Hilbert space $\mathcal{K}$ for the quantum states over $\mathcal{M}$ by using a Gelfand triple over $\mathcal{M}$ with measure $d^dq^a=dq^1\cdots dq^d$, i.e. $\mathcal{S}\subset\mathcal{K}\subset\mathcal{S}'$.
-This is not necessary in my case, because we will not require a Hilbert space, as we will see.} \be W(q_1,q_2):=\langle q_1|\hat P|q_2\rangle \ee In \cite{Chiou}, following previous studies of relational quantum mechanics (see \cite{Rovelli_book} for a review), Chiou studied the relational timeless transition amplitude between configurations, $W(q_1,q_2)$ in the path integral formalism (he proposed instead to call it a 'curve' integral, as opposed to a path integral, because the integral only requires unparametrized paths in phase space).
-Feynman's original demonstration of the equivalence between the standard form of non-relativistic quantum mechanics and his own path integral formulation relied on refining time slicings, which gave a straightforward manner by which to partition paths into smaller and smaller segments.
-Without absolute time, one must employ new tools in seeking to show the equivalence.
-For instance, a parametrized curve $\bar\gamma:[0,1]\rightarrow \Omega$ need not be injective on its image (it may go back and forth).
-Chiou uses a Riemann-Stieltjes integral as opposed to a Riemann one in order to make sense of the limiting procedure to infinite sub-divisions of the parametrization.
-Furthermore, one must then sum over all parametrizations, at which point the integral over $\tau$ in \eqref{equ:projector} ends up indeed giving a functional $\delta[ H]$, and the entire transition amplitude \eqref{equ:transition} becomes: \be W(q_1,q_2)=A\int \mathcal{D}q^a\int \mathcal{D}p_a\, \delta[H] \exp{\left[\frac{i}{\hbar}\int_{\bar\gamma}p_adq^ a\right]} \ee where the path integral sums over unparametrized curves $\bar\gamma$ in phase space whose projection to configuration space starts at $q_1$ and ends at $q_2$. \footnote{ In the presence of gauge symmetries, if it is the case that these symmetries form a closed Lie algebra, one can in principle use the group averaging procedure, provided one uses a similarly translation invariant measure of integration. }
+Defining the fundamental transition amplitudes between configuration eigenstates:\footnote{As much as possible, I want to avoid technicalities which won't be required here.
+Having said this, formally one would have had to define the so-called kinematical Hilbert space $\mathcal{K}$ for the quantum states over $\mathcal{Q}$ by using a Gelfand triple over $\mathcal{Q}$ with measure $d^dq^a=dq^1\cdots dq^d$, i.e. $\mathcal{S}\subset\mathcal{K}\subset\mathcal{S}'$.
+This is not necessary in my case, because we will not require a Hilbert space.} \be W(q_1,q_2):=\langle q_1|\hat P|q_2\rangle \ee Without absolute time, one must employ new tools in seeking to show the equivalence.
+For instance, a parametrized curve $\bar\gamma:[0,1]\rightarrow \Omega$ need not be injective on its image; it may go back and forth in whatever partitioning of paths $\tau$ one chooses.
+Chiou uses a Riemann-Stieltjes integral as opposed to a Riemann one in order to make sense of the limiting procedure to infinite sub-divisions of the parametrization \cite{Chiou}.

+To be more specific, for a given $\tau$, one introduces a sequence, $\tau_i$, $i=1,\cdots N$, such that $\tau_0=0, \tau_N=\tau$.
+The mesh of the sequence is defined as $\max_{i}|\Delta\tau_i|$, where $\Delta\tau_i:=\tau_i-\tau_{i-1}$, and for building the path integral one takes limits where the mesh is vanishingly small.
+This will depend on a choice of mesh, so, in the end, we implement a gauge-averaging procedure \cite{Marolf} (which can be done when the group is just $\mathbb{R}$, as is our case, even in field theory \cite{QG_deco}).

+Using the completeness relations of both the momenta and the position eigenstates (i.e. decomposition of the identities), we write

+Note that we have $N$ copies of configuration space integrated over, which are not at this point associated to different times.
+For small mesh, we can expand